sorz/mpv-llm-subtrans/README.md

 # Select the substitles you want to translate (if not the first one)
 # Press Alt-T on mpv window
 ```

+Note: if you have `uv` installed on Windows, make sure mpv is v0.39 or above.

 ### Ubuntu